btbishop93/cycles-mcp/README.md

 ### Tools Not Working

 1. Ensure `init-workflow` was run first
-2. Check that `.cycles-config.json` exists in workspace root
+2. All tools will validate that the workflow is properly initialized before running
+3. Required files: `.cycles-config.json`, `WORKFLOW.md`, `docs/cycles.md`, `docs/cycles/`
+4. If you see "Missing files" error, run `init-workflow` to set up the complete structure
-3. Verify you're in the correct directory
+5. Verify you're in the correct directory
-4. Check file permissions
+6. Check file permissions

 ### PR Creation Fails